Goldman wins mortgage case appealed by German bank

 Arthur Miller, a lawyer who argued for Landesbank in March, could not immediately be reached for comment.

-The case is Landesbank Baden-Wurttemberg vs. Goldman Sachs and TCW Asset Management Co, 2nd Circuit Court of Appeals in New York No. 11-4443.
+The case is Landesbank Baden-Wurttemberg vs Goldman Sachs and TCW Asset Management Co, 2nd Circuit U.S. Court of Appeals in New York No. 11-4443.